jonolt/Home-DMX-Board/README.md

 The Firmware can be found in a extra git repository: [Home-DMX-Firmaware](https://github.com/jonolt/Home-DMX-Firmaware).

+This Project started with [Home-DMX-Control](https://github.com/jonolt/Home-DMX-Control).
+Firmware and hardware are now in two repositories.

 ## Idea

 The selection for the lighting scene in daily use should be as simple as possible.
 Therefore exactly two push buttons are used to move up and down in a list of lighting scenes.
 Since I am not a fan of idle transformers, a conventional light switch is used in my application to switch the whole system on and off.
 In the same way a corresponding scene could be set.